Operation Barrel Roll: Beginning of the end

-On 2 February 1971 PAVN and Pathet Lao forces launched their dry season offensive (Campaign 74B) to recapture the Plain of Jars.
+On 2 February 1971 PAVN and Pathet Lao forces launched their dry season offensive (Operation 74B) to recapture the Plain of Jars.
 PAVN forces taking part in the operation included the 316th Division, the 165th Regiment of the 312th Division, the 866th Infantry Regiment, and three sapper battalions (the 13th, 27th, and 41st).
 Communist forces rolled west and southwest, securing territory in anticipation of a possible cease-fire.
 By February they had occupied the entire Plain of Jars, Long Tieng had been surrounded, and, for the first time since 1962, Pathet Lao forces were camped within sight of the royal capital of Luang Prabang.

 Ominously, PAVN and the Pathet Lao did not withdraw to North Vietnam during the rainy season.
 Previously during the conflict, air mobility by STOL aircraft into the Lima Sites had provided the Hmong with an advantage over the road-bound PAVN and Pathet Lao forces.
 This advantage was now going to be overcome by road improvement and the prepositioning of supplies which allowed the communists to maintain year-round use of their lines of communication.

 The American command in Saigon and the politicians in Washington were opposed to a wet season Hmong offensive, supporting instead a holding action on the edge of the Plain of Jars as a prelude to a possible cease-fire.
 Washington also insisted that U.S. airpower be used to interdict PAVN supply lines, not as close air support for ground operations.
 Vang Pao took up the offensive anyway, but his forces could only occupy half of the Plain before his offensive sputtered out at the end of July.

 There was also a growing public awareness in the U.S. of military activities in Laos.
 During October 1969, Senator Stuart Symington (D-MO) chaired hearings of the Subcommittee of the Senate Foreign Relations Committee on Security Agreements and Commitments Abroad.
 The testimony of subpoenaed witnesses revealed the history of U.S. involvement in the covert commitment to Laos.
 Due to the closed nature of the sessions and its heavily censored transcript, however, the nature and extent of that commitment was still very little understood by the American public.

 That changed, however, with the publication of the Pentagon Papers, which disclosed the earliest stages of Yankee Team, Barrel Roll, and the Thai commitment.
 President Richard M. Nixon was eventually forced to disclose the extent of U.S. participation, which further weakened ability of the U.S. to respond to the increasing PAVN and Pathet Lao threat.
 The spring of 1972 was not a happy one in either Washington D.C. or Vientiane.
 A U.S. Congressional delegation, after investigating the situation on the ground in Laos, reported that "No one we met in Laos, American or Lao, seemed to have any prescription for the future other than to continue what's being done now."